-Ms. McConnell: OK, so, do you built it, I mean, do you make it, where the water is, do you make it deeper so that it doesn't . . .
+Ms. McConnell: Okay, so, do you built it, I mean, do you make it, where the water is, do you make it deeper so that it doesn't . . .

-Mr. Hemminger: We will have this discussion when we get to the site plan, there's no doubt.
+Mr. Hemminger: I'm going to leave that to my engineer over here.
+And we'll have that discussion when we get to the site plan, there's no doubt.